-The net result is that recipients don’t need to carry around two separate items.
+The so-called "combo card" combined two identity cards of importance to non-citizens in the United State: an Employment Authorization Document (also known as a work permit or EAD) with Advance Parole permission (allowing people to travel and return to the U.S. without abandoning their green card application-in-progress.)
+The net result was that recipients didn't need to carry around two separate items.
 (The EAD was always a plastic identity card, while Advance Parole permission formerly came as paperwork.)

-Before you get too excited about this, however, realize that the convenience of consolidating these two items doesn’t come with much in the way of other benefits to the recipients.
+The convenience of consolidating these two items didn't come with much in the way of other benefits to the recipients.
 In particular, it:

-But wait, here’s a benefit!
-(A small one.)
-If you were to submit separate applications for and EAD and for AP, you would need to include two identical, passport-style photos with each application.
-These usually need to be professionally done, in order to meet the size and other requirements.
-But when filing the two applications concurrently for the combo card, you need to provide only two photos.
+Applicants who submitted separate applications for an EAD and for AP needed to include two identical, passport-style photos with each application.
+These usually needed to be professionally done, in order to meet the size and other requirements.
+But when filing the two applications concurrently for the combo card, applicants needed to provide only two photos.